Juan Soto takes his walks and takes one deep, and the Nationals take down the Blue Jays

 Soto entered the game with a 32.1 percent walk rate in August, meaning close to a third of his 53 plate appearances had resulted in a free pass.
 The next closest player, Philadelphia Phillies outfielder Bryce Harper, was at 20.3 percent for this month.
 Soto’s season walk rate of 19.6 is the highest in the majors, just ahead of New York Yankees outfielder Joey Gallo.
 But the timing of the uptick is no coincidence.

 By trading Trea Turner at the July 30 deadline, the Nationals (52-68) shipped off their second-best hitter and left a huge gap between Soto and his teammates.
 The departures of Josh Harrison, Yan Gomes and Kyle Schwarber only further thinned the offense.
 Before the fire sale, Soto had two kinds of protection: In front of him, Turner’s production often made it harder for opposing clubs to walk him.
-Behind Soto, Josh Bell was usually followed by some combination of Gomes, Harrison and Starlin Castro; not Yadiel Hernandez, Carter Kieboom and Luis García, as he was Tuesday.
+Behind Soto, Josh Bell was usually followed by some combination of Gomes, Harrison and Starlin Castro — not Yadiel Hernandez, Carter Kieboom and Luis García, as he was Tuesday.

 A better team is typically a better situation for a star slugger.
 That’s why Gallo, who was traded from the last-place Texas Rangers at the deadline, has been walked so much.
 And that’s why Soto is being so obviously nibbled around, game after game.